Publishing Model

 Do you offer advances against royalties?

 We do not currently offer advances against royalties.
-This also means that our authors accrue royalties immediately, as they’re no advance to pay off first.
+This also means that our authors accrue royalties immediately, as they’re no advance to earn out first.

 How much do authors at Lost Island Press get paid?